B. J. Snow: High school

-For four years Snow was the head coach of men's soccer team at his former high school, Portage Central in Portage, Michigan.
+For four years, Snow was the head coach of the boys' soccer team at his former high school, Portage Central in Portage, Michigan.
 During his tenure, he led the Mustangs to three Southern Michigan Athletic Conference titles, including three district championships.
 Portage Central set the school record for 2 years, 19 wins in 2004, and 20 in 2005.
-Snow coached Eric Alexander, a NSCAA National High School Player of the Year, who later went to Indiana, and is currently playing in Major League Soccer.
+Snow coached Eric Alexander, a NSCAA National High School Player of the Year, who later went to Indiana, and went on to play in Major League Soccer.
 During the same period, Snow was also an assistant coach of the girls team at Portage Central.

 College

-From managing teams at his former high-school, Snow went to coach the UCLA Bruins women's soccer team.
+From managing teams at his former high school, Snow went to coach the UCLA Bruins women's soccer team.
 Snow arrived at UCLA as a volunteer assistant coach in 2006 and quickly rose through the coaching ranks, going from volunteer assistant to full-time coach in one year.
-He was promoted to assistant-head coach in 2009.
+He was promoted to assistant head coach in 2009.
 During his time at UCLA, the Bruins compiled an impressive record of 131 wins, 22 losses and 13 draws; reaching the NCAA College Cup from 2006 to 2009.
 UCLA also won three consecutive Pac-10 titles from 2006 to 2008.

 In January 2011, the then head coach of UCLA women's soccer team, Jill Ellis, departed for the newly created national development director position of United States Soccer Federation; and Snow was promoted to head coach.
 In his first year as head coach Snow coached UCLA to 16 wins, 1 loss, and 4 draws, helping the Bruins reach the second round of the NCAA Tournament.
 UCLA also had 8 wins, 1 loss, and 2 draws in league play to finish in second-place in the highly competitive Pac-12 Conference.

 An excellent recruiter, Snow consistently recruited top players during his seven seasons at UCLA.
 In 2011, Snow recruited 10 players with national youth team experience for UCLA; one of the best recruitment in the history of collegiate women's soccer.